Remember the old adage “there’s safety in numbers”?

 So you’ve taken the plunge; you’ve given in; you’ve fallen victim to FOMO.
 You’re going to do the KAL.
 What next?

 So what do you think?
 Are you ready to dive in?
-(Pssst… we have a couple of KALs each year in my Knitters’ Lounge on Facebook.
+(Pssst… we have a couple of KALs each year in the Knitalong with Olive Knits pop-up group on Facebook.
 If you’d like to join a supportive, charming community of knitters, consider yourself invited.)